Wild attractors and thermodynamic formalism: The countably piecewise linear model

 Let $\N = \{ 1, 2, 3, 4, \dots \}$ and $\N_0 = \N \cup \{ 0 \}$.
 Throughout $f:I \to I$ stands for a symmetric unimodal map with unit interval $I = [0,1]$, critical point $c = \frac12$, and $f(0) = f(1) = 0$.
 For $x \in [0,1]$, let $\hat x = 1-x$ be the point with the same $f$-image as $x$.
 We use the same notation for sets.

 Let us start by some combinatorial notation.
 For $n \ge 1$, the {\em central branch} of $f^n$ is the restriction of $f^n$ to any of the two largest one-sided neighbourhoods of $c$ on which $f^n$ is monotone.
-Let $D_n$ be the image of this branch; due to symmetry, it is the same for the left and right central branch.
-We say that $n$ is a {\em cutting time} if $c \in D_n$, and we enumerate cutting times as $1 = S_0 < S_1 < S_2 < \dots$ If $f$ has no periodic attractors, $S_k$ is well-defined for all $k$, and we will denote the point in the left (resp.\ right) central branch of $f^{S_k}$ that maps to $c$ by $z_k$ (resp.\ $\hat z_k$).
+Due to the symmetry, the image of the left and right central branch is the same, and if it contains the critical point, then we say that $n$ is a {\em cutting time}.
+We enumerate cutting times as $1 = S_0 < S_1 < S_2 < \dots$ If $f$ has no periodic attractors, $S_k$ is well-defined for all $k$, and we will denote the point in the left (resp.\ right) central branch of $f^{S_k}$ that maps to $c$ by $z_k$ (resp.\ $\hat z_k$).
 These points are called the {\em closest precritical points} and it is easy to see that the domains of the left (resp.\ right) central branch of $f^{S_k}$ are $[z_{k-1}, c]$ (resp.\ $[c, \hat z_{k-1}]$).

 The difference of two consecutive cutting times is again a cutting time.
 Hence (see \cite{Hof}) we can define the {\em kneading map} $Q: \N \to \N_0$ by

 A kneading map $Q$ corresponds to a sequence of cutting times of a unimodal map if and only if it satisfies